adrianp/Euler/README.markdown

-This is my attempt to solve the problems posted on Project Euler (http://http://projecteuler.net).
+This is my attempt to solve the problems posted on [Project Euler](http://projecteuler.net "Project Euler").
 I work on them whenever I have some spare time, so there is no real "release schedule".
 It also helps me improve my Python and Git skills.